paul-ww/nacsos/Readme.md

 ### Start a local server

-Now you should be done, and ready to run a local server. ´cd´ into `BasicBrowser` and run
+Now you should be done, and ready to run a local server. `cd` into `BasicBrowser` and run

 ```
 python manage.py runserver